hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

 -   `get_matching_archmap_key`: For a given numeric (i.e., yyyymm) version, returns the largest key in `CalcUA_map_arch_hierarchy` not larger than the given version.

+-   `is_Stack_SystemTable`: Check if a given stack version corresponds to a key in `CalcUA_SystemTable`.
+We have to do this through a function that is then exported to the sandbox as module files do not have access to the data itself.

+    The main purpose of this function is simply to give more precise error messages in case the data structures aren't updated properly after installing a new toolchain.
+    This problem should not occur as the routines to prepare the stack would fail themselves, but you'll never know.

 -   `mkDir`: Create a directory, using the Lua `lfs` package.
 It really has the effect effect of `mkdir -p`, so it can create multiple levels from the given directory if needed.